dougalcaleb/instant-carousel/README.md

 *  Complete overhaul of the CSS system
       *  Now much more intuitive, uses an external stylesheet for easy, on-the-fly changes and complete visual freedom
       *  Helps cut down on file size
+*  Customizable next/previous arrows
+   *  nextHTML and prevHTML replace the default arrows with your own HTML for their respective buttons
+   *  Supports both elements and plain text

 Bugfixes: